cggh/panoptes/documentation/importdata/importsettings/datatable.rst

       *Text (required).* a display name for this query.

-cacheWorkspaceData
-  *Boolean.* If set, a materialised table will be created in the relational database for this data in each workspace.
-  For large data tables (>1M records), this option is faster than the standard option, which uses a JOIN statement.

 maxCountQueryRecords
   *Value.*  Default:200000.
 Defines the maximum number of records that will be downloaded to the client.
   This limit influences views that display individual data items, such as scatter plots and geographical map views.